null

 Diamonds are graded according to the GIA (Gemological Institute of America) color chart:

-D,E,F: Colorless.
+D, E, F: Colorless.
 The stones in this category look completely clear and are the highest-priced.
 A one-carat round diamond with VS1 clarity is approximately $15,000 in price.

-G,H,I,J: Near Colorless.
+G, H, I, J: Near Colorless.
 Some yellow or brown color is visible when the stone is not mounted; when it is mounted, it appears colorless.
 This range is considered excellent value for the money.
 A one-carat round diamond with VS1 clarity costs around $10,000.

 K, L, M: Light Yellow.
 Yellow tint shows.
 When mounted, it still appears tinted.
 A one-carat round diamond with VS1 clarity costs around $5,000.

 N-Y: Yellow.
 Strong yellow color.
 These stones are not used in fine jewelry.
-The approximate price for a VS1 clarity, one-carat round diamond is less than $3,500.
+The approximate price for a VS1 clarity, one carat round diamond is less than $3,500.

 Z+: Fancy.
 Bright, remarkable color.
 Usually blue, pink, or yellow.
-An approximate price for a VS1 clarity, one-carat round diamond is more than $10,000.
+An approximate price for a VS1 clarity, one carat round diamond is more than $10,000.

 According to the GIA, "diamond clarity refers to the absence of internal inclusions or external blemishes."
 Of all the diamond characteristics, clarity may significantly impact a diamond's value since a flawless piece is rare.
 Natural diamonds are created deep within the earth under extreme pressure, so it is not surprising that nearly all diamonds have minor flaws.
 There are two types of defects: blemishes and inclusions.
 Blemishes are external flaws found on the surface of a diamond and include chips, nicks, and scratches, most of which occur during the cutting process.
-Inclusions are flaws inside the diamond, like bubbles, cracks, or minerals, and are found in the center.
+Inclusions are flaws inside the diamond, like bubbles, cracks, or minerals in the center.

 The clarity grades are flawless and internally flawless; diamonds of these grades are valuable because they are rare.
 The next best clarity grades are VVS (very, very slightly included) and VS (very slightly included).
 These diamonds are more common and sought after because they are more affordable than flawless ones, though they have minor inclusions, most of which can only be seen under magnification by a skilled grader.
 The most common clarity grade is likely SI (slightly included).
 A diamond of this clarity is still considered "eye-clean" and provides an inexpensive alternative.
 I (imperfect), the lowest clarity grade, have more noticeable inclusions, affecting a diamond's brilliance.